bugger-brain/capstone-roguelike/README.md

-# Capstone: Rougelike
+# Capstone: Roguelike

 ## Problem Statement
 Looking to kill 10 minutes?
 Play our game!
-Rougelikes are a popular genre of game where the game resets each time you die.
+Roguelikes are a popular genre of game where the game resets each time you die.
 Our game is an adventure game based on four elements: air, water, earth, and fire.
 Solve the puzzles, collect the treasure, and beat the boss to win!

 Make an account and login to save your score, or play as a guest.
 If you get stuck, save your progress and come back later.